PauloMBorges/scrimba-js-unit-conversion/README.md

 # Scrimba Unit Converter

 This project is a unit converter built as part of the [Scrimba's Learn JavaScript course](https://v2.scrimba.com/learn-javascript-c0v).
-It allows users to convert between MEtric and Imperial units for length, volume and mass.
+It allows users to convert between Metric and Imperial units for length, volume and mass.

-The password generator allows users to create strong, random passwords of variable length.
-The application is built using HTML, CSS, and JavaScript.

 ![Unit Converter Dark Screenshot](/unit-converter-dark.png)